 Samos Travel Guide

 Samos town curls around a semi-circular bay with its pretty pastel-coloured buildings rising in tiers up a green hillside from its busy, and somewhat tacky touristy waterfront.
 Numerous other coastal towns and villages encircle the island, all offering holiday accommodation.
-Inland there are some delightful mountain villages with picturesque alleyways and friendly locals, which, out of season anyway, still maintain the illusion of being unspoilt by mass tourism.
+Inland there are some delightful mountain villages with picturesque alleyways and friendly locals, which, out of season anyway, seem delightfully unspoilt by mass tourism.

 Samos has always been known as being blessed with natural beauty, and this has not changed.
 The dramatic, indented coastline is dotted with sand and shingle coves, while inland the slopes of the mountains and hills are covered in vines and verdant forest.